 Voluntary Leave of Absence

 Ordinarily, the College expects full-time students to complete the bachelor's degree in four academic years.
 However, at times family, medical, personal, or financial emergencies arise that may interrupt one's studies.
 Students who must leave the College for a short time but who intend to return to their studies may request a Voluntary Leave of Absence for up to four consecutive semesters.
 Students who do not return within two years will be re-classified as Withdrawn from the College; withdraw policies and procedures will then apply*.
 The Voluntary Leave of Absence process is initiated with the Dean of Students.
 Students receiving financial aid are advised to consult the Student Financial Aid Office before requesting a Voluntary Leave of Absence in order to verify how their financial aid package might be impacted.

-The Dean of Students may grant a voluntary medical leave of absence during a semester or session, so long as appropriate medical documentation is provided.
+The Dean of Students may grant a voluntary medical leave of absence anytime during a semester or session, so long as appropriate medical documentation is provided.

 Involuntary Medical Leave of Absence

 The College may require a student to take a medical leave of absence in certain circumstances when the student’s health may be adversely impacted or the community may be adversely impacted by the student’s continued presence on campus.
 This policy describes how these leaves of absence can be issued and appealed.

-- Is engaging in, or is threatening to engage in, behavior that poses a significant danger of causing substantial harm to the health, safety or welfare of the student or others; or
+- A student is engaging in, or is threatening to engage in, behavior that poses a significant danger of causing substantial harm to the health, safety or welfare of the student or others; or

 - The student's behavior has resulted in substantial harm to the health, safety, or welfare of the student, or others and the behavior continues, or there is a risk the behavior will continue, posing a significant danger of causing substantial harm to the health, safety, or welfare of the student or others; or